 - How to create a winning claim; and

-- How you can obtain a professional evaluation of your disability insurance policy.
+- How to get a professional evaluation of your disability insurance claim.

-Why Is It Challenging For a Surgeon to File LTD?
+Why Is It Difficult for a Surgeon to File for LTD?

-The salary of a surgeon is in the top three of salaries for medical professionals according to the latest CNBC report on top-paying jobs in America.
-With an average salary of $251,890, surgeons are compensated for the high level of skill it requires to do their job.
-Although it is well-known that a surgeon needs to be in peak physical and mental condition to do their job, if a surgeon becomes disabled and files a long-term disability claim, they will have a much harder time getting approved.
+The salary of a surgeon is in the top three of salaries for medical professionals according to the latest CNBC report on the highest paying jobs in America.
+With an average salary of $251,890, surgeons are compensated for the high level of skill required to do their job.
+Although it is well known that a surgeon needs to be in top physical and mental condition to do their job, if a surgeon becomes disabled and files a long-term disability claim, they will have a much harder time getting approved.

 Tips for a Successful Claim